Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Conversions/Overview.md

 ---
 # Features - File Conversions

-- `pdf-to-img`: This feature converts PDF documents into image files.
+## To PDF

 - `img-to-pdf`: This functionality allows users to convert images into PDF documents.

-- `pdf-to-pdfa`: This feature transforms PDF files into PDF/A format for long-term archiving.

 - `file-to-pdf`: This feature converts various file formats (like DOCX, XLSX, etc.) into PDF.

-- `xlsx-to-pdf`: This functionality enables users to convert Excel files to PDF documents.
+- `html-to-pdf`: Converts HTML files (And their includes css and images if provided via zip) into a PDF file

+- `url-to-pdf`: Renders a URL and converts it to PDF

+- `marddown-to-pdf`: Converts a markdown (.md) file to PDF

+## From PDF
+- `pdf-to-img`: This feature converts PDF documents into image files.

 - `pdf-to-word`: This feature allows users to convert PDF documents into Word files.